Developing Potash Deposits in Thailand’s Khorat Basin

 This profile is part of a paid investor education campaign.*

-Used as a one of three key fertilizers for rice, wheat and palm oil crops, potash is an essential plant nutrient that supports agriculture industries across the globe.
+Used as one of three key fertilizers for rice, wheat and palm oil crops, potash is an essential plant nutrient that supports agriculture industries across the globe.
 It can be produced from a variety of potassium-bearing ores through numerous methods including traditional underground mining, evaporation from brines or solution mining.

 The major contributors to an annual global production of 60 million tonnes of potassium chloride are Canada, Russia, Belarus and Germany, which collectively account for 80 percent of that total.
-South East Asia, however, is increasingly contributing to the global supply of potash, with an expected annual growth rate of 5 percent over the next decade.
+South East Asia, however, is increasingly contributing to the global supply of potash, with an expected annual growth rate of five percent over the next decade.

-Within Asia—the most significant region for potash imports—the largest commercially viable potash deposits have been uncovered in Thailand, particularly in its prolific Khorat basin, where Vatic is developing its Saksrithai project.
+Within Asia—the most significant growth region for potash imports—the largest commercially viable potash deposits have been uncovered in Thailand, particularly in its prolific Khorat basin, where Vatic is developing its Saksrithai project.
 In 2014, Thailand’s Ministry of Industry established a special steering committee dedicated to the development of the country’s potash resources.
 As a result of this program, there are a number of projects under development.
 This includes the ASEAN Potash Chaiyaphum Plc.
 Bamnet Narong project, and the Dan Khun Thot and Udon Thani projects operated by Thai Kali Co. and Italian-Thai Development Plc., respectively.

 - Near-surface potash deposits in Thailand’s Khorat basin offer more cost savings than other deposits around the world that sit further at depth